What to Expect: Starting PrEP

 During your appointment

-Your doctor may conduct a routine physical exam during your visit, which may include tests for HIV, STDs, and kidney function.
-They may also ask questions about your medical and sexual history, such as:
+Your doctor may conduct a routine physical exam during your visit, which may include tests for HIV, STD/STIs, and kidney function.
+They may also ask you questions about your medical and sexual history, such as:

 - Have you recently experienced a potential exposure to HIV?